Featured image of post OpenTofu on Azure: Deploying Azure Infrastructure with OpenTofu

 }

-2. Virtual Network, and Subnets
+2. Define the Virtual Network and Subnets

 1